nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/explore.md

 ## ITK3 Messaging Requirements ##

 - SHALL support HL7 FHIR version STU3
-- When using ITK and MESH SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](..\explore_snd&rec_req.html)
+- When using ITK3 and MESH SHALL implement ITK3 Sender and/or Receiver Responsibilities as per [ITK3 Sender and Receiver Requirements](..\explore_snd&rec_req.html)
 - Resources sent SHALL identify the CareConnect profile where a CareConnect profile is included in the bundle using the [FHIR Base Resource](https://hl7.org/fhir/resource-definitions.html#Resource.meta)
-- SHALL support XML format for all NHS Digital ITK interactions.
+- SHALL support XML format for all NHS Digital ITK3 interactions.

 ## FHIR Conformance ##